imvetri/imvetri/README.md

 I'm abstract thinker, with no regards for best practices.

-You can find attempts I had made in the past to make the machine work for me, regardless, practicing writing has more meaning than getting things done.
+You can find attempts I had made in the past to make the machine work for me here.

-Slow pace, slow progress is movement.

-Next abstract theory I'm dwelling on, is Flow.

 </div>